-- Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine. - 5.
+- 4. Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine. - 5.
 Remove the old oil filter and wipe off the filter mounting surface on the engine. - 6.
 Apply a thin coating of clean oil to the rubber gasket on the replacement oil filter.

-IMPORTANT: Use ONLY oil filters from the engine manufacturer (Kohler 28-050-01).
+IMPORTANT: Use ONLY Kohler oil filters.
+See the Specifications section for a list of recommended filters.
 Aftermarket oil filters may not seal properly and/or may not have the correct pressure relief valve for proper lubrication.

 - 7. Install the new oil filter on the engine.
 Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 3/4 to 1 turn. - Reinstall the drain plug.
 Make sure it is tightened to 10 lb·ft (14 N·m). - 9.
 Fill the crankcase with new, clean oil.
 Use only crankcase lubricants recommended by the engine manufacturer.
 Refer to Specifications in this manual or the engine owner's manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
 Fill up to, but not above, the "F" mark on the dipstick.
-Crankcase capacity is 1.85 quarts (1.75 liters) plus 1/2 pint (0.24 liters) for the new oil filter.
+Crankcase capacity is 1.8 quarts (1.7 liters) plus 1/2 pint (0.24 liters) for the new oil filter.